Home/Services/Case Management

 What is behavioral health case management?

-Behavioral health case management is independent clinical oversight and care coordination for individuals and families navigating mental health or addiction treatment.
+Behavioral health case management is independent clinical oversight and structured support for individuals and families navigating mental health or addiction treatment.
 A case manager serves as your advocate, coordinating between treatment providers, family members, and other stakeholders to ensure continuity of care, appropriate level of care placement, and accountability throughout the recovery journey.

 How is independent case management different from facility-based case management?